ra1nst0rm3d/alloc_mng/README.md

 ## alloc_mng
-Memory allocator manager wrapper for single use only
+C-style Memory allocator manager wrapper for single use only